Arnhold Graduate Dance Education Program

 Program as well as School of Education courses in the methods of teaching dance.

-2. A minimum of 34 credits in dance with a GPA of at least 3.0 in dance.
+A minimum of 34 credits in Dance with a GPA of at least 3.0 in Dance.

-Track 2 Only: NYS certification in Dance Education.
+Track 2 only: NYS teaching certification in Dance.

-Track 3 Only: NYS certification in a subject area other than Dance Education.
+Track 3 only: NYS teaching certification in a subject area other than Dance. -

-4. Applicants also need to submit a link to up to three clips of their creative work - between 5 and 15 minutes in total.
-These videos should include both the applicant's professional creative work as well as their dancing.
-These links should be embedded into the applicant's Curriculum Vitae or resume.
+Links to up to three clips of your creative work, between 5 and 15 minutes in total.
+These videos should include both your professional creative work as well as your dance performance work.
+These links should be embedded into your Curriculum Vitae or resume.

-8. An interview with AGDEP Director, Ana Nery Fragoso.
+An interview with AGDEP Director, Ana Nery Fragoso, held via Zoom.

 1. Dance and Dance Education Courses (30 credits)